department-of-veterans-affairs/vets-website/content/pages/life-insurance/index.md

 <div class="va-introtext">

-If you’re a Servicemember or Veteran—or the family member of a Veteran—you may be able to get life insurance through VA.
+If you’re a Servicemember or Veteran—or the spouse or dependent child of a Servicemember—you may be able to get life insurance through VA.
 Explore your options, manage your policy, and file claims.

 </div>